mrdavemorgan/lepgallery/readme.txt

 == Installation ==

-1. Upload to ./wp-content/plugins/ and activate on the Plugins menu.
+1. Download to ./wp-content/plugins/ and activate via the Plugins menu.
-1. Enable Permalinks: Settings -> Permalinks -> Custom Structure -> /%category%/%postname%
-1. Create a blank WordPress Page, for example: "Gallery".
+2. Create a blank WordPress Page, for example one called "Gallery".
-1. Enter the path to your directory of images on the UnGallery administration menu under Settings / UnGallery.
+3. On the UnGallery admin page, enter the page name and path to the images.

 == Features ==